Brunno-DaSilva/api-registration-auth0-azure-func-sql/README.md

 The authentication token comes from Auth0.
 I am leveraging the current login process that authenticates the user.

 The API configuration in Auth0 is simple.
 I have created a Machine-to-Machine application that generates other applications' APIs, with specific rights.
-Auth0 then will assign a client ID and client secret that is later passed into the bearer token.
+Auth0 will then assign a client ID and client secret that is later passed into the bearer token.
 Each application operates independently, and customers can have as many applications with different API configurations as they wish.

-In Auth0 I can configure the token specifications, like size and expiration, and increase the level of security and permission given to a single application API.
+In Auth0, I can configure the token specifications, like size and expiration, and increase the level of security and permission given to a single application API.

 ### How to request a bearer token from Auth0 🪙